30 FAQs about divorce settlements.

 You could take out a life insurance policy on your former spouse's life.
 As part of the financial settlement, you can negotiate that your former spouse pays the premiums on this policy.
 If your spouse is paying maintenance for your children, you can also arrange insurance to cover these payments until your children are grown up.

 You may want to consider other forms of maintenance insurance, depending on your former spouse's circumstances.
 For example, you could face problems if your former spouse is made redundant or can no longer work for some reason.
+You should speak to an independent financial adviser on what options are available and how much insurance would cost.

 Alternatively, you may negotiate a 'clean break' settlement so there is no maintenance in the first place.